Line of Duty series 2: Critical response

 On the review aggregator website Rotten Tomatoes the series holds a 100% rating based on five reviews.
 The Huffington Posts Caroline Frost said that the series opened to a story stronger than that of its predecessor.
-Reviewing the series premiere for Den of Geek, Louisa Mellor praised Hawes' performance but noted the absence of Lennie James from the first series.
+Reviewing the series premiere for Den of Geek, Louisa Mellor praised Hawes' performance, comparing it favorably with that of Lennie James from the first series.
 Yvonne Roberts from The Guardian also admired the performance of Hawes, writing that the series "smash[ed] gender stereotypes".
 Rob Smedley of Cult Box mentioned the moral ambiguity between the officers being investigated and AC-12 themselves.
 Following the series finale Mellor stated that the final episode once again felt rushed.
 Alex Fletcher, writing for Digital Spy, commended Mercurio's scripts for ending the series on a less-than satisfying resolution.
 Smedley also applauded the series use of an ensemble cast.
 During its 2021 re-broadcast on BBC One ahead of the sixth series, The Daily Telegraphs Michael Hogan wrote that this series was Line of Duty at its best.
 Euan Ferguson later ranked the series number one on The Guardians "Best British TV dramas of 2014" list.